bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 ![screenshot1](breakout1.png)

-For those of you who don't know, Breakout is an arcade game developed and published by Atari in 1976.
-In the game a layer of bricks lines the top third of the screen and the goal is to destroy them all.
+In [Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)), a layer of bricks lines the top third of the screen and the goal is to destroy them all.
 A ball moves straight around the screen, bouncing off the top and two sides of the screen.
 When a brick is hit, the ball bounces back and the brick is destroyed.
-The player loses a turn when the ball touches the bottom of the screen; to prevent this from happening, the player has a horizontally movable paddle to bounce the ball upward, keeping it in play.
-[Source: Wikipedia](https://en.wikipedia.org/wiki/Breakout_(video_game))
+The player has a horizontally movable paddle to bounce the ball upward, keeping it in play.

 Here is a version of the game compiled to WebGL that you can play right away:
 [https://mrk.sed.pl/bevy-showcase/breakout.html](https://mrk.sed.pl/bevy-showcase/breakout.html)